erickamyo/Animal/README.md

 3a.
 Rooster class implemented at line 47 Solution.java.
 3b,3c.
 Chicken object is created in rooster class. (without having inheritance from Chicken class)

-4. Can you model a parrot?
-We are specifically interested in three parrots, one that lived in a house with dogs one in a house with cats, the other lived on a farm next to the rooster.
-a.
-A parrot living with dogs says: “Woof, woof”
-b.
-A parrot living with cats says: “Meow”
-c.
-A parrot living near the rooster says: “Cock-a-doodle-doo”
-d.
-How do you keep the parrot maintainable?
-What if we need another parrot lives near a Duck?
-Or near a phone that rings frequently?

 4. Interface: Thing implemented at line 65.
 Dog,Cat, RoosterB , (telephone,duck etc ) implements interface Thing.
-at line 210-213 Solution.java , parrot object is created and called for parrots that stays with dogs, cat, Rooster etc.
+At line 210-213 Solution.java , parrot object is created and called for parrots that stays with dogs, cat, Rooster etc.

 B. Model fish:
 1a,b,c.
 Fish implemented at line 101 Solution.java . attributes created : size and color.